geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 Very cheap.

 ##### **Ignaciosica** [[00:55:56](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=3356)]
-One more thing is that I don't know if the green boxes are down or replaced, but I was trying to...
+One more thing is that I don't know if the green boxes are down or replaced, but I was trying to..
 I was profiling the continuation of this PR, like the swapping of the local memory, and I was using an inside compute for
 Better metrics, but I lost access and I couldn't continue that work.

 ##### **Geohot** [[00:56:18](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=3378)]